Councilwoman and hotel housekeeper: Latina lawmaker redefines public service

-PROVIDENCE, Rhode Island — By day, Carmen Castillo works as a hotel housekeeper, making beds and cleaning rooms.
-By night, she's sitting on committees and voting on decisions at City Hall — she was recently re-elected for the third time as a member of the Providence City Council.
+PROVIDENCE, R.I. — By day, Carmen Castillo works as a hotel housekeeper, making beds and cleaning rooms.
+By night, she's sitting on committees and voting on decisions at City Hall — she was recently re-elected to the Providence City Council.

 Sitting at her kitchen table, Castillo laughed with her friend and assistant Martha Siddique when recalling her re-election campaign.